Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions

 1.0cm

-{\bf Abstract:} Centrality-dependent double-differential transverse momentum spectra of charged pions and kaons and (anti)protons produced in mid-(pseudo)rapidity interval in 200 GeV gold-gold and deuteron-gold collisions with different centralities at the Relativistic Heavy Ion Collider, as well as in 2.76 TeV lead-lead and 5.02 TeV proton-lead collisions with different centralities at the Large Hadron Collider are analyzed by the blast-wave model with Boltzmann-Gibbs statistics in the framework of Hagedorn model.
-The model results are in approximate agreement with the experimental data in special transverse momentum ranges measured by the PHENIX and ALICE Collaborations.
-It is showed that the kinetic freeze-out temperature of emission source and the transverse flow velocity of produced particles increase or do not change obviously with the increases of centrality and energy. \\
+{\bf Abstract:} Centrality-dependent double-differential transverse momentum spectra of charged pions, kaons, and (anti)protons produced in mid-pseudorapidity interval in $\sqrt{s_{NN}}=200$ GeV gold-gold and deuteron-gold collisions with different centralities are analyzed by the blast-wave model with Boltzmann-Gibbs statistics.
+Meanwhile, the mentioned spectra in mid-rapidity interval in $\sqrt{s_{NN}}=2.76$ TeV lead-lead and $\sqrt{s_{NN}}=5.02$ TeV proton-lead collisions with different centralities are analyzed by the same model.
+The model results are approximately in agreement with the experimental data in special transverse momentum ranges.
+It is shown that with the increase of event centrality and energy, the kinetic freeze-out temperature of the emission source and the transverse flow velocity of the produced particles slightly increase in some cases but they do not give an obvious change in other cases.
+Meanwhile, the kinetic freeze-out temperature (transverse flow velocity) increases (decreases) with the increase of particle mass.
+The average transverse momentum and initial temperature increase with the increase of event centrality, collision energy, and particle mass.
+This work also confirms the maximum size dependent effect, which states that the main parameters such as the kinetic freeze-out temperature and transverse flow velocity are mainly determined by the heaviest nucleus from proton-nucleus to nucleus-nucleus collisions. \\

 {\bf Keywords:} Centrality dependence, kinetic freeze-out temperature, transverse flow velocity

 {\bf PACS:} 12.40.Ee, 14.40.Aq, 24.10.Pa, 25.75.Ag

 1.0cm \begin{multicols}{2}